ciDSproj/ciDSproj.github.io/_dashboard/dashboard-1.md

-Using this dashboard, we can monitor results and progress.
+Using the dashboard and the reports, we can monitor results and progress.
 By immediately having the right information available, correct decisions can be made.